samplchallenges/SAMPL7/physical_property/permeability/permeability_challenge_instructions.md

 - Fill one [`submission_template/permeability_prediction_template.csv`](submission_template/permeability_prediction_template.csv) template for all molecules predicted with one method.
 You may submit predictions from multiple methods, but you should fill a separate template file for each different method.

+- Your logPapp predictions do NOT have to use the challenge provided molecules in the `SAMPL7_molecule_ID_and_SMILES.csv` file.
+If you use a microstate other than the challenge provided microstate, please fill out the `Molecule ID/IDs considered (no commas)` section using a molecule ID in the form of `SMXX_ext001` (number can vary).
+In the `METHOD DESCRIPTION SECTION` in the submission file, please list the molecule ID and the SMILES string of the microstate that was used.

+- If multiple microstates are used, please report the order of population in the aqueous phase in descending order.
+See further below for more info regarding predictions using multiple microstates.

 - You may report only 1 log<sub>*P*<sub>*app*</sub></sub> value per molecule per method.

 - Each participant or organization is allowed only one ranked submission.